frascu/hospital-result-checker/README.md

 ## History
 During last weekend, I took the Covid-19 test.
 At the end of the test, the nurse gave me a sheet of paper describing how to check my result.
-There were the credentials in order to check on their platform the result.
+There were the credentials in order to check the result on their platform.

 Instead of checking manually every 5 minutes if something had been uploaded, I preferred to create this small scraper that did everything for me.
-At the end, I received teh document by a telegram message.
+At the end, I received the document by a telegram message.

 The script is general, so you can reuse with your credentials.
 Of course, it can be reused to check results published by the Miulli Hospital located in Acquaviva delle Fonti